Welcome to Information Security Services

 Tips & Tricks

-How to create a strong password that you can remember
+Create a strong password that you can remember.

 Avoid names, places, family, pets, and dictionary words.

-KardashianFan, Cancun, George, Fido, and any word you could look up in a dictionary are right out.
-They’re too easy for people to guess, and hackers can build programs that automatically try known words.
+Passwords like KardashianFan, Cancun, George, and Fido, or passwords that use any word you could look up in a dictionary, are too easy for people to guess.

-Instead, use abbreviated phrases and multiple words or fragments of words.
+Hackers can build programs that automatically try known words so use abbreviated phrases and multiple words or fragments of words, instead.
 Substitute numbers and special characters for letters or entire words to break up patterns—make it easy to remember, but impossible for anyone else to guess.

 Connect the first letters of a passphrase: